Skip to Main Content

 Additional Graduation Requirements

-Gordon Rule with Writing (GRW) Requirement: Students are required to demonstrate college-level writing skills through six semester hours of Gordon Rule Writing (GRW)-designated courses.
-To fulfill this requirement, student can select any two GRW-designated courses in the UCC.
-Students must earn a grade of "C" or higher to earn GRW credit.
+Writing Intensive Requirement (WIR): Students are required to demonstrate college-level writing skills through six semester hours of Writing Intensive Requirement (WIR)-designated courses.
+To fulfill this requirement, students can select any two WIR-designated courses in the UCC.
+Students must earn a grade of "C" or higher to earn WIR credit.

-Postsecondary Civic Literacy (CL) Requirement: Students must demonstrate understanding of American Civics via completed course work or test credit.
-This requirement is applicable to freshmen students enrolling for the first time in a Florida state college or university starting Summer 2018 or transfer students starting Fall 2018.
-Note: Students initially entering a Florida state college or university Summer B 2021 and thereafter must now complete both a course and an exam.
+Postsecondary Civic Literacy (CL) Requirement: Students must demonstrate understanding of American Civics via completed course work and/or test credit.
+This requirement is applicable to first year students enrolling for the first time in a Florida state college or university starting Summer 2018 or transfer students starting Fall 2018.
+All undergraduate students initially entering a Florida state college or university Summer B 2021 and thereafter must complete both a course and an exam.
 In addition to AMH 2020 and POS 2041, AMH 2010 will also satisfy the state of Florida's civic literacy course requirement if taken Fall 2024 or later.
+Note: Students awarded an associate or baccalaureate degree by a Florida state institution who initially entered prior to fall 2018 are required to meet the civic literacy requirements should they return to seek an additional undergraduate degree if they did not meet the requirements as part of their initial degree.

 Summer Enrollment Requirement: Students who transfer to FIU with fewer than 60 credits must earn at least 9 credits during one or more summer semesters to be eligible for graduation.